MileHacker Logo

 • Hop-on-hop-off sightseeing buses operate, covering major attractions with commentary.

-• These buses give a convenient way to see many sights, letting you investigate at your leisure.
+• These public buses give a convenient way to see many sights, letting you see at your leisure.

 • Small sightseeing boats operate on the Daugava River and city canal during warmer months (May-September).

-• These are mainly for picturesque tours, giving a new perspective about the city, rather than daily transportation.
+• These are mainly for picturesque tours, giving a new perspective on the city, rather than daily transportation.

 Unique Transport & Accessibility